 - Provide planning support and advice to municipalities to minimize flood impacts and issue warnings

-- Acquire important floodplain lands and flood vulnerable structures
+- If able to, acquire important floodplain lands and flood vulnerable structures

 - Operate over 900 dams, dykes, channels and erosion control structures